nyoun2/topology-preserving-state-space-diagnosis/README.md

 # Topology-Preserving State-Space Diagnosis of Weather Forecast Trajectories

-This repository provides source code for reproducing the lead-time and valid-time trajectory diagnosis experiments described in the accompanying manuscript.
+This repository provides source code and public reproduction materials for the lead-time and valid-time trajectory diagnosis experiments described in the accompanying manuscript.

 The framework diagnoses weather forecast evolution in a learned topology-preserving state space.
 Instead of relying only on pointwise error metrics such as RMSE, the workflow compares forecast trajectories against reference trajectories in a low-dimensional state space constructed from multivariate atmospheric fields.